daniel-fudge/DRL-Portfolio-Optimization/README.md

 From this conventional implementation, we can experiment with more advanced techniques as highlighted in the 2nd term report.
 Term 3 summarizes not only the implementation but also the development environment to lower the barrier to entry for researchers new to DRL and the deployment of cloud-based applications.

+#### Term 4 - Enhancement (Summer 2020)
+The training process discussed in the future work below was addressed in a 4th term captured in a new [repo](https://github.com/daniel-fudge/DRL-Portfolio-Optimization-Custom).

 ##### Udacity - Deep Learning Nanodegree
 The term 2 report identified the Udacity "Deep Learning" Nanodegree as a good way to gain a better understand of deep